What can I do to be a help to our Mandir and more so our Dharma?

 It helps your Purohit and the whole Temple for you to come faithfully and on time.
 And don’t merely sit there like a lump on a log.
 Be friendly, put a smile on your face, and enter into the service by singing and worshiping.
 You can even utter an audible Jai Jai Shri Radhe Krishna or two when the Purohita makes a good point.
 Go ahead, it will make his day!

-(2) Commit yourself to love the Lord and your brothers and sisters in your temple.
+(2) Commit yourself to love the Lord through your brothers and sisters in your temple.
 The Scriptures teaches that all the desires of God are condensed into only two cardinal commands that is gifted to us and those are, one is to love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind, and the other is express that same love to all living beings.

 By clothing ourselves in God’s love, we help the Temple to reinforce this objective for every believer.
 We also help to eliminate the elements of conflict and division which can hinder the unity of not only the Temple, but the very fabric of this dynamic culture that you and I call Shri Satya Sanatan Vedic Dharma.